 - the rationale for the grounds for appeal and sanctions appealing

-Letters of appeal should be addressed to Elizabeth Farner, Assistant Dean of Students, and must be delivered to the Dean of Students Office or e-mailed to firstname.lastname@example.org.
+Letters of appeal should be addressed to Amanda George, Associate Dean, must be e-mailed to firstname.lastname@example.org.
 There is no single way to write a letter of appeal.

 - Your letter should be concise with your points made clearly and briefly